 Fluent in English, Spanish, French, Italian and German, Maheta was twice named one of the best sports lawyers in Spain by international rankings company Chambers and Partners.

-During periods at law firm Baker Mckenzie and as legal counsel at Atletico Madrid, Maheta worked on representation agreements, contract and transfer negations for the games’ global stars, including Toby Alderweireld, Antoine Griezmann and Mesut Özil.
+During periods at law firm Baker McKenzie and as legal counsel at Atletico Madrid, Maheta worked on representation agreements, contract and transfer negotiations for the games’ global stars, including Toby Alderweireld, Antoine Griezmann and Mesut Özil.